How to Search

 Boolean operators are simple words or symbols (including but not limited to AND, OR, NOT, quotation marks, parentheses, and asterisks) used to combine or exclude keywords in a search, resulting in more focused and relevant results.
 This will save you time by excluding irrelevant results based on the keywords you use.

-List of Supported Boolean Operators
+List of Supported Boolean Operators with Examples

 This chart lists the Boolean operators currently supported by Trellis and when to use them on Smart Search.

 🔎 Remember: these Boolean operators are case-sensitive.
+AND, OR, AND NOT should all be capitalized.

 Boolean Operator & Purpose Example Search